mit-ll-ai-technology/maite/docs/source/explanation/type_hints_for_API_design.md

 In the parlance of Python these annotations are referred to as type-hints because *they are not enforced at runtime by the Python interpreter*.
 This is a critical point: **type annotations do not add runtime checking/enforcements of types** without the help of separate 3rd party tools.
 On their own, type annotations are effectively a form of documentation[^hints_as_docs].
 That being said, we will see that there is an ecosystem of excellent 3rd party tools – static and runtime type checkers, and data parsers – that make Python's typing features invaluable.

-[^hints_as_docs]: This alone makes type annotations worthwhile!
+[^hints_as_docs]: This alone mak es type annotations worthwhile!
 In effect, type annotations are the only language-enforced standard for documentation in Python; they are concise, expressive, and more widely understood (by both users and IDEs) than any other means of documenting interfaces in one's code.

 Before we move on, let's look at a few example code snippets to familiarize ourselves a bit more with Python's type annotation syntax and what they can express.